matthewwithanm/httpplease.js/README.md

 httprequest.js
 ==============

-httprequest is a wrapper around XMLHttpRequest with the following major
+httprequest is a wrapper around XMLHttpRequest with the following awesome
 features:

 * Works in the browser and nodejs (thanks to [node-XMLHttpRequest])
 * Supports cross-domain requests in older versions of IE9 transparently
+* Extensible via a simple but powerful plugin system

 [browserify] users can simply `npm install httprequest`.